 Whitstable, Kent

-Not only is Whitstable is one of the most popular beaches near London by train, it’s regularly anked as one of the best beaches in the UK!
 It is easily accessible both by public transport and by car.
-If you are driving to Whitstable, you should know that there is a large parking lot with reasonable fees just opposite the harbour.
+If you are driving to Whitstable there is a large parking lot with reasonable fees just opposite the harbour.

 Walking along the promenade parallel with the beach you will stumble upon the famous fishermen huts, which have now been transformed into self-catering accommodation.

-Whitstable beach is one of the best places in England for oysters and the best time to enjoy them us between autumn and spring.
+Whitstable beach is one of the best places in England for oysters and the best time to enjoy them is between autumn and spring.
 There are several ethical restaurants that are selling the native Whitstable oysters and you can buy them as a takeaway and enjoy them on the beach or sit down at one of the oyster bars in town.

 As it is a popular destination, especially in summer, try to make your trip to Whitstable responsible.